davidbhr/CompactionAnalyzer/README.md

 <img src="../master/docs/images/Fig3-combineexcel.png" width="800" />

+## Saving Numpy Files

+If you want to save the angle or coherency maps for different kind of analysis, you can specify the parameter `SaveNumpy = True`.
+For each field you will then get numpy files containing among other things:

+BILD  coherency    angle deviation    orientation    segmentation

+The coherency can be used as a measure of anisotropy or allignment strength within the image without the specific direction of the allignment.
+This can be advantageous if the direcction varies e.g. in images containig multiple cells the stained stress fibers within cells are alligne in different directions.
+Quantifying the average coherency of these stress fibers in the cell-occupied area can still give insights into the stength of these fibers.

+You might also use the raw angles between -180 and 180 degree (with respect to the x-axis) instead of the angle to the cell center from the following file.
+(You still need to specify a image-pair to start the analysis, but the cell image does not play a role in this quantity)

+* `results_total.xlsx`    - Evaluating the overall orientation within the field of view
+* `results_distance.xlsx` - Evaluating the orientation & Intensity in distance shells towards the cell surface
+* `results_angle.xlsx`    - Evaluating  the orientation & Intensity in angle sections around the cell center

+Bild

 ## Graphical User Interface (GUI)

 For an easy use of the CompactionAnalyzer, we provide a graphical user interface (GUI) that simplifies the execution and evaluation of several experiments.
-To start the GUI, just run the script `GUI.py`.
+This Graphical Interface is now included within the Saenopy package [here](https://github.com/rgerum/saenopy) (see Instalation).
+Just select the "Orientation" tab.
 Pairs of fiber and cell images can be loaded individually or batchwise by using the *-placeholder.

 <img src="../master//docs/images//GUI_readimages.png" width="800" />